 DITCHING THE TRAIN

 Did you know boutiques can order your dress trainless from some designers (read: some).
-Also, you can go to a private designer and have your dress custom made.
-Below are a few of my favorite designs sporting no trains but lots of bridal glam . . . .
+You can also go to a private designer and have your dress custom-made.
+Below are a few of my favorite designs sporting no trains but plenty of bridal glam . . . .

-The dresses above and directly below all have full skirts in formal fabrics sans the train with the exception of the below dress bustled leaving you free from ceremony to reception.
+The dresses above and directly below all have full skirts in formal fabrics, sans the train, with the exception of the dress below, which is bustled, leaving you free from ceremony to reception.

 The two A-lines above sport underskirts and flare with floor-length hemlines--there's back interest on these dresses minus the extension